openc/openc_bot/README.md

       # README.md for notes.
 It can speed up development considerably.
       agent.set_proxy 'localhost', 8123
     end
+    agent.get("http://www.foo.com") # will get it from local cache the second time

 To make this work, you will also want to set up a caching proxy listening on `localhost:8123`.
 One such lightweight proxy is